learn-co-curriculum/dsc-nonparametric-models-lab/README.md

 ## Introduction

-In this cumulative lab, you will apply the new nonparametric models you have just learned — k-nearest neighbors and decision trees — to the forest cover dataset.
+In this cumulative lab, you will apply two nonparametric models you have just learned — k-nearest neighbors and decision trees — to the forest cover dataset.

 ## Objectives